Career / Career Progression

 The Big Decision: Accept, Decline, or Counteroffer

-Once the offer is on the table, the common thing is to either accept or decline.
+Once the offer is on the table, it is common to either accept or decline.
 But there is a third option, too.

 In professional positions, it is expected that a prospective employee will negotiate.
 This depends on how high into the stratosphere you've flown.
-If it's a job on the help desk, don't be too pushy.
-There are an army of techs just like you.
-However, if you are near the realm of six figures, you can comfortably make reasonable counter offers.
+Don't be too pushy if it's a job on the help desk.
+There is an army of techs just like you.
+However, you can comfortably make reasonable counteroffers if you are near six figures.
 They may not be accepted, but it's not like they'll pull the offer, either.

 Reasonable questions and counter-offers should be expected by a recruiter or interviewer looking for a high-end professional.
 But also consider the entire package.
-Someone who knows what they want and goes for the gold ring may impress them, if queries are posed with tact and respect.
+Someone who knows what they want and goes for the gold ring may impress them if questions are posed tactfully and respectfully.
 If they seem irritated at your (reasonable) counteroffer, maybe that tells you something.

 While you consider your options, don't lose sight of one thing: What really matters to you?